 The precision and versatility of Iyengar yoga drew me towards its more detailed approach.
 I am a fully certified teacher, (intermediate level 2) but still consider myself a perpetual learner, and regularly attend workshops with senior teachers from around the world.
 I have done 3 intensives with Geeta Iyengar, the last one in India.
 My passion and joy for the inward journey of yoga is what motivated me to teach, and keep trying to find clarity of mind and equilibrium..

 I am also a practitioner of Yoga For The Special Child, having trained with its founder internationally renowned teacher, Sonia Sumar.
-I enjoy working with people with disabilities on a one to one basis and teach an adapted yoga class in AUT's Integrated Health clinic with the support of the physiotherapy department.
+I have enjoyed with people with disabilities and chronic health problems Yoga and firmly believe Yoga is for everyBODY.

 What is Yoga?

 Yoga was developed in India over 3000 years ago.
 It is a profound philosophical system that includes asana (exercises), pranayama, (controlled conscious breathing) along with guidelines to all aspects of life to help you become more aware and able to deal with life more peacefully.

 This is a method of Hatha yoga named after its founder, world acclaimed yoga master BKS Iyengar.
 Developed over a period of 75+ years of intense research and practice, it combines classical yoga traditions with innovative refinements.
 His approach is marked by dynamism and precision.
 The method builds strength and stamina while cultivating graceful peace and wellbeing.
 Mr. Iyengar died aged 95 in 2014 but his son and daughters, and now grand daughter keep the family tradition alive and continue to teach and inspire people worldwide.